Kingdom of Norway (872–1397): Isle of Man

 The Vikings came to the Isle of Man in the year 798, and eventually became a Norwegian settlement there.
-The Norwegians lived most of the northern and western edge of the island, while the Celts continued to live on the southern and eastern edge of the island.
-Many place names reminiscent yet about the Norwegian population.
+The Norwegians lived on most of the northern and western edge of the island, while the Celts continued to live on the southern and eastern edge of the island.
+Many place names are reminiscent of the former Norwegian settlement.

 Man stood sometimes under their own Viking kings or under the Norwegian king of Dublin and was long a kingdom with the Hebrides.
 Harald Fairhair process hit previously mentioned.
 Magnus Barefoot's time (1102–1103) heard the kingdom Hebrides and Man to the Kingdom of Norway.
 From 1153 every new king paid of the Hebrides and Man a bilge fee of 10 gold marks to every new king of Norway.

 In 1266 the Hebrides and Man came under Scotland and since came the Isle of Man under England.
 The Norwegian language of Man died out in the 1400s.